art1373/Pleo-FrontChallenge/README.md

 The way I set modal context for comments. the Design of the front end. the header reducer of different currencies total amount.<br />
 the animation of the search bar was really fun too.
 ## What Its Lack
 I lacks localization and typescript in the project.

+## What I think I need improvment after I done this project
-I also think I should have done better on filtering implementation.
-I could have setup a stand alone context for my filtering and a clean reducer.
+I think I should have done better on filtering implementation.
+I could have setup a stand alone context for my filtering and a clean reducer. and ofcourse my all time weaknes "Wrting good tests".